redis-stack/redis-stack-docs/docs/ui/insight/examples.md

 ## Use RedisInsight to manage time series

 Examples you find in Workbench allow you interact with some sample data in a few taps.
 For this orientation, we will use an example called _Redis for time series_.
-Navigate to this title, read the introduction, then tap the first button to create five time series for bike shops.
+If you haven't done so, install [Redis Stack](/docs/stack/get-started/install).
+Then navigate to this example in Workbench, read the introduction, then tap the first button to create five time series for bike shops.

 **Step 1: Create a time series per bike shop**